Grid computing: History

 The term grid computing originated in the early 1990s as a metaphor for making computer power as easy to access as an electric power grid.
 The power grid metaphor for accessible computing quickly became canonical when Ian Foster and Carl Kesselman published their seminal work, "The Grid: Blueprint for a new computing infrastructure" (1999).
 This was preceded by decades by the metaphor of utility computing (1961): computing as a public utility, analogous to the phone system.

 CPU scavenging and volunteer computing were popularized beginning in 1997 by distributed.net and later in 1999 by SETI@home to harness the power of networked PCs worldwide, in order to solve CPU-intensive research problems.

 The ideas of the grid (including those from distributed computing, object-oriented programming, and Web services) were brought together by Ian Foster and Steve Tuecke of the University of Chicago, and Carl Kesselman of the University of Southern California's Information Sciences Institute.
 The trio, who led the effort to create the Globus Toolkit, is widely regarded as the "fathers of the grid".
 The toolkit incorporates not just computation management but also storage management, security provisioning, data movement, monitoring, and a toolkit for developing additional services based on the same infrastructure, including agreement negotiation, notification mechanisms, trigger services, and information aggregation.
 While the Globus Toolkit remains the de facto standard for building grid solutions, a number of other tools have been built that answer some subset of services needed to create an enterprise or global grid.

 In 2007 the term cloud computing came into popularity, which is conceptually similar to the canonical Foster definition of grid computing (in terms of computing resources being consumed as electricity is from the power grid) and earlier utility computing.

 Progress

-In November 2006, Seidel received the Sidney Fernbach Award at the Supercomputing Conference in Tampa, Florida.
+In November 2006, Edward Seidel received the Sidney Fernbach Award at the Supercomputing Conference in Tampa, Florida.
 "For outstanding contributions to the development of software for HPC and Grid computing to enable the collaborative numerical investigation of complex problems in physics; in particular, modeling black hole collisions."
 This award, which is one of the highest honors in computing, was awarded for his achievements in numerical relativity.